davelesser/manager-readme/README.md

 # My Job

-As VP of Engineering & IT at GPS Insight, I’m measured by:
+As VP of Technology at GPS Insight, I’m measured by:

 1. Enabling rapid product development and aggressive growth while providing clear tradeoffs to relevant stakeholders.